zapabug/MadTrips2.0/Planning.md

 - Update `Build.md` to reflect the new simplified architecture and feature set.
 - Resolve remaining linter/Vite errors based on the new simplified scope.

+## Interaction 6: Current Date (UI/UX Refinements and Content Organization)

+User Input:
+User provided feedback on the `CustomPackageBuilder` styling and the structure of `PackagesPage`.
+Requested a "sunset vacation" theme for the builder, rather than a generic dark mode, to make it feel more inviting.
+Also requested changes to how business categories are displayed on `PackagesPage`.

+Decisions Made & Steps Taken:
+- **`CustomPackageBuilder` Styling**: Re-themed to use warm colors (`bg-warm-sand`, `text-deep-amber`, `text-bitcoin` titles) for a "sunset" feel, designed to sit as a distinct element on the site's existing `ocean-to-forest` gradient background.
+- **`CustomPackagePage.tsx` Intro**: Text and layout adjusted to be more of a gentle introduction to the builder.
+- **`PackagesPage.tsx` Restructure**:
+    - Main page title added.
+    - `CustomPackageBuilder` removed and its space repurposed.
+    - New `KidFriendlyCard.tsx` component created for a simpler grid display.
+    - "Kid-Friendly Fun" section retitled to "Bitcoin Essentials & Family Fun", merging kid-friendly spots with Bitcoin ATM/P2P services, using `KidFriendlyCard`.
+    - "Honorable Mentions" section updated with new descriptive text and subtitle.
+- **`madbiz.md` Updates**:
+    - New `### 🧑‍💻 Coworking & Work Cafés` section created.
+    - "Cowork Funchal" and "Loft - Brunch & Cocktails" added/moved to the new coworking section.
+    - Corrected listings for COIN4CASH and noted discussion around Madeira Island Tours.
+- **New Brand Colors**: Added "Accent Blues & Purples" to `docs/brandColors.md` and provided `tailwind.config.js` integration guidance.

+Rationale:
+- Align UI more closely with the desired "Madeira vacation" feel.
+- Improve organization and presentation of curated business listings on the packages page.

+Next Steps:
+- Populate "Honorable Mentions" data.
+- Investigate dynamic data loading for business listings on `PackagesPage`.
+- Continue core Nostr feature development.

 # Planning Summary (Latest)

 ## Recent Changes